 MUSC College of Nursing Core Values

 The College of Nursing, one of six health science colleges of the Medical University of South Carolina, is responsible for the education, research, and practice of nurses in an interprofessional health sciences environment.
-The philosophy of the College of Nursing embodies the concepts of nursing, health, person, and environment, as well as nursing education, nursing research, and nursing practice.
+The philosophy of the College of Nursing embodies the concepts of nursing, health, person, and environment, within education, research, and practice.
 The faculty believes that the discipline of nursing is both an art and a science.

-Nursing, interpersonal and caring in nature, encompasses the promotion of health, the prevention of disease and injury, and the diagnosis and treatment of human responses to actual or potential health problems.
-The domain of nursing is based on the synthesis of biological, behavioral, social, and nursing sciences, with the focus on populations across the life span to maximize their potential for optimal health.
+Nursing, interpersonal and caring in nature, encompasses the promotion of health, the prevention of disease and injury, and the diagnosis, support, and treatment of human responses to actual or potential health problems.
+The domain of nursing is based on the synthesis of biological, behavioral, social, cultural, and nursing sciences, with the focus on populations across the life span to maximize their potential for optimal health.
 As a practice discipline, nursing permits its members to enter and improve the lives of individuals, families, and communities for purposes of healing, learning, and adaptation.
-Nursing practice is dynamic because it grows continually through interpersonal connections with research, education, and advocacy.
+Nursing practice is dynamic because it grows continually through interpersonal connections with health care research, education, quality improvement, and advocacy.
 Operating within professional value systems and ethical frameworks, nurses work independently and collaboratively and assume accountability and responsibility for the delivery of evidence-based, cost effective nursing care.
 Nurses incorporate the concept of diversity in practice and in relations with the communities they serve and their fellow workers.
-Nurses realize human differences require continual investigation, learning, critical self-reflection, and change for people to achieve full access, inclusion, and participation in human relations, education, and health care.
+Nurses realize human differences require continual investigation, learning, critical self-reflection, and change for people to achieve full access, inclusion, equity, and participation in human relations, education, and health care.
 Nurses recognize human communication as the mutual negotiation of ideas, meaning and understanding for health and human purposes.
 This mutual exchange can be influenced by social contexts, cultural beliefs, habitus, affiliations, and experiences.

 Learning is an active, life-long process of acquiring and integrating new information and insights that build upon previous knowledge.
 The faculty facilitates learning environments in which students assimilate and apply scientific and humanistic knowledge and experience, and develop self-awareness, self-direction, creativity, and critical thinking.
 Students are accountable and assume responsibility for their own learning by engaging in ongoing independent, self-directed learning.
 The faculty is responsible for providing a respectful environment conducive to learning and to serve as role models of professional nursing practice.
 The faculty believes that collaboration with other health care professionals, consumers, and communities is essential to teaching, learning and providing health care in a changing society.